Jovanaaam/llm-cbt-technique/README.md

   - Thought exploration
   - Reflection encouragement
   - CBT technique usage
+- **Natural conversation flow** that asks one question at a time, respecting privacy and focusing on feelings
+- **Sleep-oriented design** with navy and light blue theme
+- **Enhanced chat visibility** with larger containers and better spacing
 - **Responsive design** for mobile and desktop
 - **Error handling** and loading states
 - **Auto-scroll** to latest messages